lancedang64/lancedang64/README.md

 - 👋 Hi, I’m Lance
 - 👀 I’m interested in software developement with a focus on web applications
-- 🌱 I’m currently learning <strong>JavaScript, React, CSS, HTML</strong>.
-Future goals: TypeScript, NodeJS, DynamoDB, AWS
+- 🌱 I’m currently coding with <strong>JavaScript, React, CSS, HTML, TypeScript</strong>.
+Future goals: NodeJS, DynamoDB, AWS
 - 💞️ I’m a contributor for Mediplink at https://www.mediplink.com.au/
 - 📫 You can reach me at lancedang64@gmail.com or at https://www.linkedin.com/in/lance-dang-174266149/